 It may be impossible to create the perfect enclosure for many species, but zoos can still make some immediate improvements…

 Zoos can prioritise behavioural needs alongside human intervention, so there is more of a balanced management approach.
 Zoos can lend more weight to behavioural indicators for animal welfare and health assessment rather than being heavily reliant on health assessments and consider this within their designs.
 They can ensure that visitors understand that animals need space to retreat too and won’t always be on view, and the specific behaviours that are important to that particular species.
 This means that more enclosures can be designed that encourage normal and natural behaviours 24/7 rather than the emphasis being on what they look like.
 Zoos can also take the conscientious step in only having animals in their collection that they can provide a high standard of care for.
 Some zoos have more space, resources and expertise and are more prepared to accommodate specific needs.
 However, it is clear from growing scientific evidence that a number of species really cannot cope with a captive environment given their complex social and behavioural needs.
-These species should be phased out of captive care and a focus instead on their habitat protection, if necessary through another local species.
+These species should be phased out of captive care and a focus be put instead on their wild habitat protection, if necessary through another local species.
 These changes can all lead to a reduction in enrichment intervention but an increase in happy animals and inspiring facilities.